 - Female products: I actually have various sorts; reusable pads, organic tampons, and organic pads.
 I should cut out all non-reusable pads, which I never used to use ever (not sure why I half switched?
 Lazy maybe).
 There are lots of options that are not disposable, so being lazy is a bad excuse.

-- Hand soap: I always buy bulk soap and refill my refillable container, so I’m doing good here.
+- Hand soap: I always buy bulk soap or make homemade hand soap and refill my refillable container, so I’m doing good here.

 - Toothbrush and toothpaste – I only buy recycled toothbrushes from Preserve and I recycle them when I’m done.
 I’m not sure what to do about the toothpaste situation.
 I currently use Tom’s of Maine cinnamon clove paste with fluoride.
 I know the debates about fluoride, but I’m on the side of it’s better.
 I’m not sure if I could make my own.
 I’ll look into it, because it would cut out the packaging.
 However, one good thing is that the tubes are recyclable so maybe this is some packaging I could keep.